Introduction

 +--------------------------------------+-------------------------+------+------------------------------------+

-At the begin, this disk does not contain any data and is not formatted.
+At first, this disk does not contain any data and is not formatted.

 If this disk will store confidential data, it is recommended to encrypt